 The following day we visited “the capital of the icebergs” in Newfoundland, the town of Twillingate.
 We had read a lot of good reviews about the Iceberg Man Tours so we decided to give it a try.
-Although according to the iceberg map there were no big icebergs in Twillingate at that moment.

 Unfortunately, our expectations from the Iceberg Man Tour did not come true.